 Try your luck in Silversea’s on-board Casino, featuring a champagne reception and choice of games.

-Roulette, blackjack and slot machines are available in The Casino for guests 18 years or older.
+Roulette, blackjack, and slot machines are available in The Casino for guests 18 years old or older.
 If you are a novice, come to the champagne reception and learn all the games offered aboard this luxury cruise ship.

 Be sure to visit the Reception area, where our experts can provide invaluable information to help you get the most out of your cruise.

 This central lobby area welcomes guests to speak with a Guest Relations specialist should they have a question or require any service.
 Assistance is available 24 hours a day.
-For guests wishing to make shoreside arrangements, the Silver Shore Concierge is available to assist with knowledgeable suggestions and personalised coordination of all private, independent touring including sightseeing, water sports, golf and more.
-The Cruise Consultant can prove indispensable when planning your next Silversea voyage, or should you wish to extend your current voyage for a day, a week, a month… Like having your own personal onboard Silversea professional, the Cruise Consultant will help you to select the perfect voyage, reserve your preferred suite and provide immediate confirmation.
+For guests wishing to make shoreside arrangements, the Silver Shore Concierge is available to assist with knowledgeable suggestions and personalised coordination of all private, independent touring, including sightseeing, water sports, golf, and more.
+The Cruise Consultant may prove indispensable when planning your next Silversea voyage, or if you wish to extend your current voyage for a day, a week, a month … Like having your own personal onboard Silversea professional, the Cruise Consultant will help you to select the perfect voyage, reserve your preferred suite, and provide immediate confirmation.

 Chaise lounges arranged in the sun or shade.
 Bubbling whirlpools.
-The pool water refreshing in warmer climates, heated for cooler weather.
-The attentive staff at the ready with an oversized towel as you emerge from the pool, with your favourite beverage at just the right moment.
+The pool water is refreshing in warmer climates and heated for cooler weather.
+Attentive staff is at the ready with an oversize towel as you emerge from the pool, with your favourite beverage at just the right moment.
 The luxury cruise ship of your dreams.

-The Fitness Centre offers world-class equipment, classes, and the personalised services.
+The Fitness Centre offers world-class equipment, classes, and personalised services.

-The Fitness Centre on board this luxury cruise ship is equipped with free weights, weight machines, state-of-the-art treadmills, elliptical trainers and recumbent and upright bicycles.
-Classes in aerobics, yoga, Pilates and circuit training are led by the onboard fitness trainer and are always complimentary.
-Personal training, body composition analysis and specialty classes at the Fitness Centre are available at an additional charge.
+The Fitness Centre on board this luxury cruise ship is equipped with free weights, weight machines, state-of-the-art treadmills, elliptical trainers, and recumbent and upright bicycles.
+Classes in aerobics, yoga, Pilates, and circuit training are led by the onboard fitness trainer and are always complimentary.
+Personal training, body composition analysis, and specialty classes at the Fitness Center are available at an additional charge.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.